 Case 1: A 40 yr old woman without a history of endometriosis and delivered a healthy baby 3 years before, experienced a progressive decline in balance and ability to walk.
 She had no prior cyclic headaches or seizures.
 Imaging confirmed a mass in the Cerebellum (organ below the brain).
 Surgical findings: solid mass with multiple cystic compartments.
 She recovered well.
 It is unclear if any regrowth has occurred.
 (Cerebellar Endometriosis.
 Sarma D. et al. AJR.2004;1543-1546)

-Case 3: (abstract only) A female with history of repetitive partial seizures on the first day of her menstrual cycle.
+Case 3: (abstract only) Woman with history of repetitive partial seizures on the first day of her menstrual cycle.
 She underwent surgery for lesion removal.
 (A case of cerebral endometriosis causing catamenial epilepsy.
 Ichida M et al. Neurology.
 1993;43:2708-2709)

 Case 4: (abstract only) This case reports a woman with long history of headaches associated with her menstrual cycles (catamenial but no details provided).
 The abstract states she had episodes of unconsciousness.
 Eye examination revealed swelling behind her eyes with these episodes.
 Information available in the abstract does not state how conclusion of recurrent subarachnoid hemorrhage(s) was diagnosed.
 Based upon its ‘catamenial’ time frames (around menstruation) and result of estrogen suppression stopped further hemorrhages it is implied that endometriosis was the original cause .
 (Recurrent subarachnoid hemorrhage due to endometriosis.
 Duke R, Fawcett P, Booth J. Neurology.1995;45:1000-1002)

 It’s a bit complex: Headaches, hormones and endometriosis.
-It is apparent that a lot of females suffer from headaches, one-type or another.
+It is apparent that a lot of persons assigned female sex at birth suffer from headaches, one type or another.
 Here we highlighted the effect of hormones that precipitate PMS Headaches and Menstruation Migraines.
 We identified Migraines and endometriosis as comorbid conditions that have been suggested to have common genetic link(s).
 We also recognize that endometriosis can occur in the brain but are very isolated cases.
 With the understanding that Migraines often present with altered sensation and sometimes difficulty with movement or speech and increased occurrence in those with endometriosis, a Neurologist as part of your care team is very important to monitor your condition.